You may have minor skin problems while you are having

 , such as redness, rashes, itching, peeling, dryness,

-acne, and increased sensitivity to the sun.
+, and increased sensitivity to the sun.

 Certain anticancer drugs, when given intravenously (IV), may cause the skin over the veins to look darker.
 The darkened areas will fade a few months after treatment ends.